 Weapons & Equipment

-B'wana Beast Helmet: The helmet B'wana Beast acquired in Africa gave him the power top fusion animals and mind control them.
+B'wana Beast Helmet: The helmet B'wana Beast acquired in Africa gave him the power to fuse animals and control them.
 Currently the possessor of the helmet is Freedom Beast.

 In other media